Check out this extensive list of eLearning resources.

 - Joggoon – Several more advanced classics to read

-- Story Time for Me – The books can be read to the student and illustrations are animated.
+- Story Time for Me – (Website is no longer available) – The books can be read to the student and illustrations are animated.

 - Lit 2 Go – Online stories and poems.
 Can be in text version or MP3 format.
 Audio books.